-Igor B. Martins is a postdoctoral fellow at the Department of Economic History at Lund University.
+Igor B. Martins is a postdoctoral research associate at the Faculty of History at the University of Cambridge.
 Feel free to browse around!

 Complementary to my research assignments, my teaching experience encompasses courses covering academic writing, methods, and colonialism in Africa and Latin America.
 For my work as a teacher, I have been awarded the Teacher of the Year prize in 2020 by Lund University School of Economics and Management.

 Resilience to shrinking as a catch-up strategy: a comparison of Brazil and Indonesia, 1964–2019 (Studies in Comparative International Development, 2023)

 Development economics has long focused on growth patterns to explain countries’ ability to catch up and forge ahead.
 We argue, however, that resilience to economic shrinking matters more.
 Using the examples of Brazil and Indonesia, we propose that a framework consisting of social capabilities – namely structural transformation, autonomy, and inclusion – can explain why Indonesia is more resilient to economic shrinking than Brazil and why the country is more likely to be successful in its catching-up process.

 Legacies of Loss: The health outcomes of slaveholder compensation in the British Cape Colony (Explorations in Economic History, 2022)